tektoncd/website/content/en/docs/Getting-started/tasks.md

     kubectl apply --filename hello-world.yaml
     ```

-      The output confirms that the Task was completed successfully:
+      The output confirms that the Task was created successfully:

       ```
       task.tekton.dev/hello created